University of Glasgow: University officials

-Principal

-Day-to-day management of the university is undertaken by the University Principal (who is also Vice-Chancellor).
-The current principal is Sir Anton Muscatelli who replaced Sir Muir Russell in October 2009.

-There are also several Vice-Principals, each with a specific remit.
-They, along with the Clerk of Senate, play a major role in the day-to-day management of the university.

 University Court

 The governing body of the university is the University Court, which is responsible for contractual matters, employing staff, and all other matters relating to finance and administration.
 The Court takes decisions about the deployment of resources as well as formulating strategic plans for the university.
 The Court is chaired by the Rector, who is elected by all the matriculated students at the university.
 The University Secretary is the Head of University Services and assists the Principal in day-to-day management.
 The current University Secretary is David Duncan.

 Academic Senate

 The Academic Senate (or University Senate) is the body which is responsible for the management of academic affairs, and which recommends the conferment of degrees by the Chancellor.
 Membership of the Senate comprises all Professors of the university, as well as elected academic members, representatives of the Student's Representative Council, the Secretary of Court and directors of university services (e.g. Library).
 The President of the Senate is the principal.

 The Clerk of Senate, who has a status equivalent to that of a Vice-Principal and is a member of the Senior Management Group, has responsibility for regulation of the university's academic policy, such as dealing with plagiarism and the conduct of examinations.
 Notable Clerks of Senate have included the chemist, Joseph Black; John Anderson, father of the University of Strathclyde; and the economist, John Millar.